 Drawing on insights from science and technology studies, “digital politics” looks at the power relations that govern the interaction between digital technologies and societies.

-I organised an international conference on digital politics in Asia…
+In 2016, I organised an international conference on digital politics in Asia…

 …and put together an edited volume from some of the conference papers.
 My introduction to the special issue: